 Research Vessels – They are special types of vessels used to carry out a variety of research at sea.
 Some of the most common types of research vessels are – seismic vessels, hydrographic vessels, oceanographic vessels, polar vessels etc.

 Salvage Vessels – Salvage vessels are vessels engaged in salvage operation; recovery of lost property at sea.

-Lightships: A lightvessel, or lightship, is a ship which acts as a lighthouse.
+Lightships: A light vessel, or lightship, is a ship that acts as a lighthouse.
 They are used in waters that are too deep or otherwise unsuitable for lighthouse construction.

 Timber Carriers: Vessels that carry timber